Estuary English

-Estuary English is an English accent associated with the area along the River Thames and its estuary, including London.
-Phonetician John C. Wells proposed a definition of Estuary English as "Standard English spoken with the accent of the southeast of England".
-He views Estuary English as an emerging standard accent of England: an "intermediate" between the 20th-century higher-class non-regional standard accent, Received Pronunciation, and the 20th-century lower-class local London accent, Cockney.
-There is some debate among linguists as to where Cockney speech ends and Estuary English begins.
+Estuary English is an English accent, continuum of accents, or continuum of accent features associated with the area along the River Thames and its estuary, including parts of London, since the late 20th century.
+In 2000, the phonetician John C. Wells proposed a definition of Estuary English as "Standard English spoken with the accent of the southeast of England".
+He views Estuary English as an emerging standard accent of England, while also acknowledging that it is a social construct rather than a technically well-defined linguistic phenomenon.
+He describes it as "intermediate" between the 20th-century higher-class non-regional standard accent, Received Pronunciation (RP), and the 20th-century lower-class local London accent, Cockney.
+There is much debate among linguists as to where Cockney and RP end and where Estuary English begins, or whether Estuary English is even a single cohesive accent.

 Name

-Cruttenden uses the term London Regional General British in preference to the popular term 'Estuary English'.
+Cruttenden uses the term London Regional General British in preference to the popular term "Estuary English".

 The names listed above may be abbreviated: